garykac/shinjuku/design-notes/08-money.md

 Previously, wildcards didn't work because they were explicit cards in the deck.
 They were great when you drew them into your hand, but slowed the game down when they were drawn to place a random customer (as the player stopped and thought about the most advantageous place on the map for the new customer).

-But if the wildcards were based on where you (the player) have stores on the map, then it addresses both of the problems that need to be fixed:
+But if the wildcards were regular cards that became wild based on where you (the player) have stores on the map, then it addresses both of the problems that need to be fixed:

 * Every card has a single location (so customer draws always have a well-defined location)
 * Drawing 5 cards is likely to be worth more at the end of the game than at the beginning.